macnick/100-days-of-code/log.md

 ## Day 53: May 24, 2019

-**Today's Progress**: #R5D53 Learned about Gatsby building blocks and about styling with CSS. #Codewars: "Even numbers in an array" #100DaysOfCode #javascript #React #freeCodeCamp
+**Today's Progress**: #R5D53 Learned about Gatsby building blocks and about styling with CSS. #Codewars: "Even numbers in an array", "Count all the sheep on farm in the heights of New Zealand" #100DaysOfCode #javascript #React #freeCodeCamp

 **Thoughts:** Rank 689 @ Codewars, 66721 @ Hackerrank 61127 @ Leetcode - 1 hours of study.
 Goals: 1.learn SQL 2. finish React book, 3.
 Do the FCC projects, ongoing: update my CV.